greenboxal/doggohub/CONTRIBUTING.md

 ## Definition of done

-If you contribute to GitLab please know that changes involve more than just code.
+If you contribute to DoggoHub please know that changes involve more than just code.
 We have the following [definition of done][definition-of-done].
 Please ensure you support the feature you contribute through all of these steps.